Mastroke Blogs

 How Shopify Plus Payments Work

 The phrase Shopify custom payment is often misunderstood — even among experienced merchants.
-“Custom” does not automatically mean complex, and it certainly does not mean simply activating another gateway like Razorpay or PayU.
+“Custom” does not mean complex, and it does not mean simply activating another gateway like Razorpay or PayU.

-On Shopify Plus, custom payment capability exists on multiple levels, and understanding the difference is essential before making architectural decisions.
+On Shopify Plus, custom payment capability exists on multiple levels.
+Understanding the difference is essential before you make any setup decisions.

-At the most basic level, a custom payment method can refer to manual options such as:
+At the most basic level, a custom payment method refers to manual options such as:

 • Cash on Delivery (COD)